Notifications

 In Tapis, a notification event represents an occurrence that may be of interest to other parties.
 The events are delivered asynchronously using a publish-subscribe model.
 Once an interested party has created a subscription, matching events are delivered to the interested party as part of a notification object.
 Deliveries are made via webhook or email.

-Currently only services may directly create subscriptions and post events.
+Currently only services may directly create subscriptions and publish events.

 The model for a notification event is based on the CloudEvent specification version 1.0.
 For more information about CloudEvents and the specification, please see https://cloudevents.io and https://github.com/cloudevents/spec.